If you’re planning a vacation to Walt Disney World or Disneyland, then you can make your dining reservations before you even leave for your trip!

-- There are a few restaurants that require pre-payment (i.e. Cinderella’s Royal Table and Dinner Shows such as The Hoop-Dee-Doo Musical Revue)
+- There are a few restaurants that require pre-payment (i.e. Cinderella’s Royal Table and other select specialty dining experiences)

 - Don’t want to schedule your whole trip around dining reservations?
 Here’s a great list of restaurants where you can usually get a seat, even if you don’t have a reservation: Best Disney World Restaurants Without a Reservation

 - What happens if you MISS your Advance Dining Reservation?
 Find out here.